Mark Pocan for Congress

 PO Box 327

 Mark Pocan has a long record as an effective progressive leader.
-In 2013, Mark took his 14 years of experience in the Wisconsin State Assembly representing one of the strongest progressive districts in the state.
-Yet his political roots took hold in blue-collar Kenosha, Wisconsin where he got his start at age eight delivering campaign lit door- to-door for his father, a long-time city alderman.
+In 2013, Mark took his 14 years of experience in the Wisconsin State Assembly to Congress where he has continued to fight for progressive values.
+Mark's political roots took hold in blue-collar Kenosha, Wisconsin where he got his start at age eight delivering campaign literature door- to-door for his father, a long-time city alderman.

-Pocan came to Madison to attend college and shortly after earning a degree in journalism in 1986 opened up his own small business – a printing company he continues to own and run today.
+Pocan came to Madison to attend college and shortly after earning a degree in journalism in 1986, opened up his own small business – a union printing company he continues to own and run today.
 His active years at UW- Madison in College Democrats led to his election in 1991 to the Dane County Board of Supervisors where he served Madison’s downtown community for three terms.
-In 1998 he was elected to succeed his long-time friend and ally Tammy Baldwin as the state representative from the 78th District, when she left for Congress.
+In 1998, he was elected to succeed his long-time friend and ally Tammy Baldwin as the State Representative from the 78th District, when she left for Congress.
 He again succeeded Tammy Baldwin in the House of Representatives after she was elected to the United States Senate in 2012.

-Pocan and his partner, Phil married in Canada in 2006.
-They live on Madison’s downtown Isthmus, with their dog, just two miles from the state Capitol.
+Pocan and his husband, Phil married in Canada in 2006.
+They live in the Town of Vermont, Wisconsin, with their dog.